daniel-almeida/about-grad-school/README.md

 - [Everything I wanted to know about C.S. graduate school at the beginning but didn't learn until later.](http://www.cs.virginia.edu/~robins/PhD.html) **Ronald T. Azuma**
   - "A computer science graduate school survival guide, intended for prospective or novice graduate students.
 This guide describes what I wish I had known at the start of graduate school but had to learn the hard way instead.
 It focuses on mental toughness and the skills a graduate student needs.
 The guide also discusses finding a job after completing the Ph.D. and points to many other related web pages.""
+- [Applying to Ph.D.
+Programs in Computer Science](http://www.cs.cmu.edu/~harchol/gradschooltalk.pdf) **Mor Harchol-Balter** *Carnegie Mellon University*
+  - "This document is intended for people applying to Ph.D. programs in computer science or related areas.
+The document is informal in nature and is meant to express only the opinions of the author.
+The author is a professor of computer science at CMU, and has been involved in the Ph.D. admissions process at CMU, U.C.
+Berkeley, and MIT."
+- [CS Grad School Series](http://jxyzabc.blogspot.com.br/2008/08/cs-grad-school-part-1-deciding-to-apply.html) **Jean Yang, PhD Candidate** *MIT*
+  - "As a result of talking to various people (/undergraduate seniors) who are figuring out what to do with their lives, I have made the arbitrary, unilateral decision that I will write a series of blog posts at you about how, why, where, etc. etc. etc. I applied to grad school."

 -------